Stratification and rectifiability of harmonic map flows via tangent measures: -best approximation estimates

 \subsection{A key technical lemma}

-We conclude this section with a lemma critical for subsequent covering arguments, using Reifenberg-type theorems and $ L^2 $-best approximation estimates to bound a specific collection of balls centering on quantitative spatial strata.
+At the end of this section, we use Reifenberg-type theorems and $ L^2 $-best approximation estimates to bound a specific collection of balls centered on the singular set.
+This result is crucial in the construction of the coverings.